What is Kisqali® (ribociclib)?

-Kisqali is an oral kinase inhibitor used in combination with certain hormone therapies to treat women with advanced or metastatic breast cancer that are hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
-Depending on where a patient is in their treatment, ribociclib may be used in women who are premenopausal, perimenopausal, or postmenopausal.
-Ribociclib is a prescription medication manufactured by Novartis Pharmaceuticals.1,2
+Kisqali is a kinase inhibitor used in combination with certain hormone therapies to treat people with advanced or metastatic breast cancer that are hormone receptor-positive and human epidermal growth factor receptor 2 (HER2) negative.1,2

 How does ribociclib work?

-What are some of the possible side effects of ribociclib?
+What are the possible side effects of ribociclib?

 Things to know about ribociclib

-- Any problems with the amount of calcium, potassium, phosphorus, or magnesium in the blood
+- Problems with the amount of calcium, potassium, phosphorus, or magnesium in your blood

 - Liver problems